-We are aware of patents and pending applications owned by Genentech that claim certain chimeric VEGF receptors.
-We do not believe that ZALTRAPTM or VEGF Trap-Eye infringes any valid claim in these patents or patent applications.
-As described above under Item 1 ("Legal Proceedings"), in November 2010, we commenced a lawsuit against Genentech in the U.S. District Court for the Southern District of New York, seeking a declaratory judgment that no activities relating to the Regeneron VEGF Trap infringe any valid claim of certain Genentech patents referred to as the Davis-Smyth patents.
+We are aware of issued patents and pending patent applications owned by Genentech that claim certain chimeric VEGF receptors.
+We do not believe that ZALTRAPTM or EYLEATM infringe any valid claim in these patents or patent applications.
+As described above under Part II, Item 1 ("Legal Proceedings"), in November 2010, we commenced a lawsuit against Genentech in the U.S. District Court for the Southern District of New York, seeking a declaratory judgment that no activities relating to VEGF Trap infringe any valid claim of certain Genentech patents referred to as the Davis-Smyth patents.
 In April 2011, we and Genentech entered into a Joint Stipulation whereby Genentech agreed that it would not seek to transfer the case to another judicial district or move to dismiss the case for lack of subject matter jurisdiction.
 On April 25, 2011, Genentech filed an answer to our complaint, denying that we are entitled to the declaratory relief being sought by us, and asserting counterclaims that our prior or planned activities relating to VEGF Trap have infringed or will infringe one or more claims of the Davis-Smyth patents.
 In its answer, Genentech requests a judgment against us for damages, including for willful infringement, and other relief as the Court deems appropriate.
-We believe Genentech's counterclaims are without merit and intend to defend against them vigorously.
-However, it is possible that there could be an adverse determination or judgment in this litigation that would materially harm our business by requiring us to seek a license, which may not be available, or precluding the manufacture, further development, or sale of ZALTRAPTM or VEGF Trap-Eye, or resulting in a damage award.
+On May 11, 2011, Genentech filed an amended answer and counterclaim, again denying that we are entitled to the declaratory relief being sought by us, and asserting counterclaims that our prior or planned activities relating to our VEGF Trap have infringed or will infringe claims of four of the five Davis-Smyth patents.
+In its amended answer and counterclaim, Genentech requests a judgment against us for damages, including for willful infringement, and other relief as the Court deems appropriate.
+On May 25, 2011, we replied to Genentech's amended answer and counterclaim, denying Genentech's counterclaims, and denying that any of our prior or planned activities relating to VEGF Trap infringe any valid claim of the Davis-Smyth patents.
+We believe Genentech's counterclaims are without merit and intend to continue to defend against them vigorously.
+However, it is possible that there could be an adverse determination or judgment in this litigation that would materially harm our business by requiring us to seek a license, which may not be available, or precluding the manufacture, further development, or sale of ZALTRAPTM or EYLEATM, or resulting in a damage award.
 In addition, irrespective of the outcome of this litigation, we have incurred and will likely continue to incur significant costs and expenses associated with this matter, which has negatively affected, and will likely continue to negatively affect, our results of operations.
-We have initiated patent-related actions against Genentech
+We have initiated patent-related actions against Genentech in Germany and the United Kingdom, and may initiate other actions in other countries outside the U.S., which could have similar or other adverse outcomes that would materially harm our business and which, irrespective of the outcomes, may also entail significant costs and expenses.

-We are aware of patents and pending applications owned by Roche that claim antibodies to IL-6R, for the treatment of rheumatoid arthritis with such antibodies.
-We are developing REGN88, an antibody to IL-6R, for the treatment of rheumatoid arthritis.
-Although we do not believe that REGN88 infringes any valid claim in these patents or patent applications, Roche could initiate a lawsuit for patent infringement and assert its patents are valid and cover REGN88.
+We are aware of patents and pending applications owned by Roche that claim antibodies to IL-6R and methods of treating rheumatoid arthritis with such antibodies.
+We are developing sarilumab, an antibody to IL-6R, for the treatment of rheumatoid arthritis.
+Although we do not believe that sarilumab infringes any valid claim in these patents or patent applications, Roche could initiate a lawsuit for patent infringement and assert its patents are valid and cover sarilumab.